ZarnackGroup/Tretow_et_al_2023/README.md

 ## Installation Guide:
 All scripts can be run in R out of the box after installing the libraries specified at the top of each script.

+## Runtime
+The runtime varies inbetween the scripts from a few minutes to roughly 30 minutes, depending on the hardware used.

 ## 1_Quality_assessment

 | File type        | File                    |